leleliu008/ndk-pkg/README.md

 ## ~/.ndk-pkg
-all relevant dirs and files are under `~/.ndk-pkg`
+all relevant dirs and files are located in `~/.ndk-pkg` directory.

 ## environment variables